V1K1NGbg/House-Price-Prediction-Project/README.md

 # House-Price-Prediction-Project
-School project using mathematical model to calculate the price of a houce in Ireland
+School project using mathematical model to calculate the price of a house in Ireland